 Housing in Aix

-Homestay placements are the primary form of housing for students due to the cultural and language advantages they offer.
-The majority of IAU students live in French homestays during the semester.
-Under certain conditions, and with prior approval, a limited number of student residence apartments may be available for students with housing accommodation needs (e.g. mobility concerns, severe allergy, or other wellness concerns).
-If students would like to request living in a student residence apartment for solely the independent-style living experience, they can request to be on a waitlist.
-Please note there is no guarantee that students will receive this housing placement.
-Note: Housing placement for IAU students is subject to approval from the students' home universities.
+Homestays are the primary form of housing for students due to the cultural and linguistic advantages they offer.
+A limited number of student residence apartments are available for students with housing accommodations (e.g. mobility concerns, severe allergies, or other wellness concerns).
+Please note that there is no guarantee that students will receive this housing option.
+Housing placement for IAU students can be subject to approval from the home university.

 It is important that students maintain flexibility and an open mind when it comes to housing placements.
 IAU will consider student preferences in housing placements but cannot guarantee that all stated preferences can be met.
 Moreover, students should be prepared that they may not receive their first preference for housing.